eduvpn/documentation/POOL_CONFIG.md

 `https://vpn.example/`, change the domain name accordingly.

-Pools, as configured in `/etc/vpn-server-api/vpn.example/config.yaml` can contain many options.
+Pools, as configured in `/etc/vpn-server-api/vpn.example/config.yaml` can contain many options to support various deployment scenarios.
 These are described in this document, together with their default values.

 The VPN pools are configured in the `vpnPools` section, e.g.: